Z-Fisher/P-RRT_Planner/README.md

   <img width="410" src="Images/Exp1/RRT_img.jpg">
 </p>

 The following gifs demonstrate P-RRT (Potential guided RRT).
-The right gif shows the ego vehicle becoming trapped by a static wall and RRT is used to escape.
+The right gif shows the ego vehicle's use of RRT after it is trapped by the static wall.
 The ego vehicle deviates from the new RRT path as soon as it achieves line-of-sight with the goal.

 <p align="center">
   <img width="410" src="Images/Exp 4/prrt_vid.gif">